Durham Castle and Cathedral

 Durham Castle and Cathedral by Frederik Dawson

 Similar to other viewers, the skyline view of Durham from the train station was indeed very gorgeous, the whole complex of cathedral and castle, a World Heritage Site, on the top of the hill perching above the city really made Durham looked very special and unique.
 From the rail station, it was very near to reach the old city center.
-At first I decided to walk along the river to see the breathtaking view of the Cathedral, the only word came out from my mouth was "WOW", the view of gigantic medieval structure behind the forest with the reflection on the river was truly postcard perfect.
-Then I continued to the old city which was part of University of Durham, after some direction confusing to find cathedral entrance, I finally reached my destination, the Cathedral Church of Christ, Blessed Mary the Virgin and St Cuthbert of Durham or shortly Durham Cathedral.
+At first, I decided to walk along the river to see the breathtaking view of the Cathedral, the only word came out from my mouth was "WOW", the view of gigantic medieval structure behind the forest with the reflection on the river was truly postcard perfect.
+Then I continued to the old city, which was part of University of Durham, after some direction confusing to find cathedral entrance, I finally reached my destination, the Cathedral Church of Christ, Blessed Mary the Virgin and St Cuthbert of Durham or shortly Durham Cathedral.

-Inside the cathedral, I was impressed by its sacred atmosphere; the beautiful and unique columns along the central nave were indeed one of the highlight, but the superb workmanship of choir and organs won my heart.
+Inside the cathedral, I was impressed by its sacred atmosphere; the beautiful and unique columns along the central nave were indeed one of the highlights, but the superb workmanship of choir and organs won my heart.
 I also saw the tomb site of St Cuthbert behind altar and very simple tombs of the Venerable Bede in Galilee Chapel, two holy men of Northern England which signified the importance of this Cathedral.
 After Cathedral, I went to see the cloister, which nothing was special; however the modern cafeteria and cathedral museum shop were surprisingly bright and warm, no wonder why this area was so popular with the tourists.
-The Cathedral was free of charge but 5 pound donation was highly appreciated.
+The Cathedral was free of charge, but 5-pound donation was highly appreciated.
 During my visit the cathedral received a continuously flow of tourists and university students and maybe fan of Harry Potter film.

-After saw many UNESCO listed cathedrals, I hardly found a nice cathedral which really can impressed me in the last few years, Durham was truly a breeze of fresh air for me, this cathedral was quite unique enough for its own, the interesting Norman influence was lovely to admire especially at columns in central nave and inside the Galilee Chapel.
+After seeing many UNESCO listed cathedrals, I hardly found a nice cathedral which really can impressed me in the last few years, Durham was truly a breeze of fresh air for me, this cathedral was quite unique enough for its own, the interesting Norman influence was lovely to admire especially at columns in central nave and inside the Galilee Chapel.
 The only regret was photo was not allowed inside and that such a great tragic that how much you can remember all those beautiful details inside the complex.

 Kathryn Houseman Lobert